Zulkarnaen Zainal

-Zainal started off his career at Admiralty as a promising young fullback in 1992 and was caught in the middle of a transfer controversy when the Football Association of Singapore banned him for eight months after discovering that he had registered himself with Admiralty and South Avenue, a club which plays in the First Division as well.
+Zulkarnaen started off his career at Admiralty as a promising young fullback in1992 and was caught in the middle of a transfer controversy when the Football Association of Singapore banned him for eight months after discovering that he had registered himself with Admiralty and South Avenue SC, a club which plays in the First Division as well.
 The ban was later reduced to three months to allow him to be involved competitively after his recent seven-week training stint with FC Nitra in Slovakia.